olehmelnyk/croudfunding/README.md

 ---

 ## Frontend
-In order to run frontend locally - run `npx nx serve frontned` from the project root folder
+In order to run frontend locally - run `npx nx serve frontned` from the project root folder - fronend will start on `http://localhost:4200`